Skip to main content

 priceThe maximum price the entity is willing to pay (for auctions)

-amountTotal commitment amount across all payment tokens
+amountTotal commitment amount across all payment tokens and wallets

 lockupWhether the entity opts for token lockup (general information on lockup)